-6.11.4 Blow/fill/seal technology
+6.11.4.
+Blow, Fill-Seal technology-

-- 6.11.4.1 Blow/fill/seal units are purpose-built machines in which, in one continuous operation, containers are formed from a thermoplastic granulate, filled and then sealed, all by the one automatic machine.
-Blow/fill/seal equipment used for aseptic production which is fitted with an effective Grade A air shower may be installed in at least a Grade C environment, provided that Grade A or B clothing is used.
+- 6.11.4.1.
+Blow, Fill-Seal units are purpose-built machines in which, in one continuous operation, containers are formed from a thermoplastic granulate, filled and then sealed, all by the one automatic machine.
+Blow, Fill-Seal equipment used for aseptic production which is fitted with an effective Grade A air shower may be installed in at least a Grade C zone, provided that Grade A or B clothing is used.
 The environment shall comply with the viable and non-viable limits at rest and the viable limit only when in operation.
-Blow/fill/seal equipment used for the production of products which are terminally sterilized shall be installed in at least a Grade D environment. - 6.11.4.2 Because of this special technology, particular attention shall be paid to at least the following: - -equipment design and qualification; - -validation and reproducibility of cleaning-in-place and sterilization-in-place; - -background clean room environment in which the equipment is located; - -operator training and clothing; and

--Interventions in the critical zone of the equipment including any aseptic assembly prior to the commencement of filling.
+Blow, Fill-Seal equipment used for the production of products which are terminally sterilised shall be installed in at least a Grade D zone. - 6.11.4.2.
+Because of this special technology, particular attention shall be paid to at least the following, namely:- - (a) equipment design and qualification; - (b) validation and reproducibility of cleaning-in-place and sterilisation-in-place; - (c) background clean room environment in which the equipment is located; - (d) operator training and clothing; and - (e) interventions in the critical zone of the equipment including any aseptic assembly prior to the commencement of filling.